 At its core, Right-Minded Teamwork is a continuous improvement loop for small and large groups; it has been proven to work with teams of all sizes.
 No matter what team challenges or interpersonal issues are happening, RMT has the power to correct them.

 Over time, Dan refined the RMT concept.
-Eventually, he went on to publish his first book, Right-Minded Teamwork: 9 Right Choices for Building a Team That Works As One, in 2013.
+Eventually, he went on to publish his first book, Right-Minded Teamwork: 9 Right Choices for Building a Team That Works As One, in 2013 and was updated and republished in 2021.

-In 2021, he published Reason, Ego & the Right-Minded Teamwork Myth: The Philosophy and Process for Creating a Right-Minded Team That Works Together as One.
+In 2021, he published In this short story, we will meet three characters: Reason, Ego and the Decision-Maker.
+Each plays a key role in creating or destroying teamwork.: The Philosophy and Process for Creating a Right-Minded Team That Works Together as One.
 The Ebook is FREE

 The RMT process is a set of interconnected, team-building methods that together form a self-perpetuating, continuous improvement system.
-These RMT methods are presented in seven other books to be published in 2022.
+These RMT methods are presented in seven other books published in 2022.

 After directly serving over 500 teams in seven countries AND creating lasting tools and resources that will go on to support countless additional teams, leaders, and facilitators on every continent, Dan Hogan has left a legacy to be proud of.